texamp/texamp.github.io/abstracts-contributed.md

 bilinear equations in the KP-Toda hierarchy, together with the discrete KP equation, the CSS equation is derived.
 As a by-product, we provide its multi-breather and general rogue wave solutions.
+This is a joint work with Baofeng Feng.

 ------
 <a name="ZhaoshengFeng"></a>